Shristi811/IITG_SQL_Project/README.md

 How to Use
 Database Setup:
 Use the schema.sql file to create the necessary tables in your SQL database (e.g., MySQL, PostgreSQL, SQLite).
 Populate the tables with data from inventory_forecasting.csv.
 You may need to write a data loading script or use a database import tool.

 Run SQL Queries:
 Execute the queries in sql_queries.sql against your populated database to perform stock level calculations, low inventory detection, reorder point estimation, inventory turnover analysis, and generate summary reports.

 Run Analytical Scripts:
 Ensure you have Python 3 installed along with the required libraries (pandas, matplotlib, statsmodels).
 You can install them using pip: pip install pandas matplotlib statsmodels
 Run the Python scripts (analyze_products.py, stock_adjustment_recommendations.py, supplier_performance_analysis.py, demand_forecasting.py) to generate analytical insights.
 Ensure inventory_forecasting.csv is in the correct path as referenced by the scripts.

 Review Reports and Summaries:
--Examine kpi_dashboard_mockup.md for a conceptual dashboard design.
+1.Examine kpi_dashboard_mockup.md for a conceptual dashboard design.
--Read executive_summary.md for key insights and recommendations.
+2.Read executive_summary.md for key insights and recommendations.
--Expected Business Impact
+3.Expected Business Impact

 By implementing this solution, Urban Retail Co. can expect to:
--Achieve smarter, data-driven inventory decisions.
+1.Achieve smarter, data-driven inventory decisions.
--Significantly reduce stockouts and overstocks.
+2.Significantly reduce stockouts and overstocks.
--Improve overall supply chain efficiency.
+3.Improve overall supply chain efficiency.
--Enhance customer satisfaction and boost profitability.
+4.Enhance customer satisfaction and boost profitability.